pomelo-la/cards-transactions-examples/signature/go/README.md

 # Go Signature sample code

-Contains a barebone json implementation of signature validation + generation.
+Contains a barebone server implementation of signature validation + generation.

 It uses the standard http server and libraries, no dependencies needed.